zanza00/themealdb-client/README.md

 ### Meal Details

 - This is a simple frontend for /lookup.php endpoint.
-- The ingridient are gathered with an ugly function, I'm sure there is a better way to do this.
+- The ingredients are extracted with a function to change the API response to a more usable format.
 - The user can save a meal as favorite.

 ### Favorites